tiimgreen/github-cheat-sheet/README.md

 [Gists](https://gist.github.com/) are an easy way to work with small bits of code without creating a fully fledged repo.

-Gists are also full repos so can be cloned like any other:
+Although, Gists can be treated full repos so can be cloned like any other:
 ```bash
 $ git clone https://gist.github.com/tiimgreen/10545817
 ```